JenE87/p2-quiz-eu-capitals/README.md

 ### Fixed Bugs
 - On mobile devices the hover effect stayed on the latest selected answer button.
 This bug was fixed using a media query.
+- Spelling mistakes of city names (i.e. Tallinn and Brussels) were corrected.
+- Meta description and Keyword tags were added for SEO.

+### Unfixed Bugs

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: